Spears were anywhere because spears do the job

 The spear is the primary weapon of the warriors of Homer’s Iliad.
 Using both a single propelling spear and 2 tossing spears are mentioned.
 It has been suggested that two styles of combat are being explained; an early method, with thrusting spears, dating to the Mycenaean period in which the Iliad is set, and, anachronistically, a later method, with tossing spears, from Homer’s own Archaic duration.

-In the 7th century BCE, the Greeks evolved a new close-order infantry formation, the phalanx.The secret to this formation was the hoplite, who was furnished with a huge, circular, bronze-faced shield (aspis) and a 7– 9 feet (2.1– 2.7 m) spear with an iron head and bronze butt-spike (doru).
-The hoplite phalanx controlled warfare among the Greek City States from the 7th into the fourth century BCE.
+In the 7th century BCE, the Greeks evolved a new close-order infantry formation, the phalanx.
+The secret to this formation was the hoplite, which was furnished with a huge, circular, bronze-faced shield (aspis) and a 7– 9 feet (2.1– 2.7 m) spear with an iron head and bronze butt-spike (doru).
+The hoplite phalanx controlled warfare among the Greek City-States from the 7th into the fourth century BCE.

 Chinese

-The fourth century saw significant adjustments.
-One was the higher use of peltasts, light infantry equipped with spear and javelins.
+The fourth-century saw significant adjustments.
+One was the higher use of peltasts, light infantry equipped with spears and javelins.
 The other was the development of the sarissa, a two-handed pike 18 feet (5.5 m) in size, by the Macedonians under Phillip of Macedon and Alexander the Great.
-The pike phalanx, sustained by peltasts and cavalry, ended up being the dominant mode of war among the Greeks from the late fourth century onward till Greek military systems were supplanted by the Roman legions.
+The pike phalanx, sustained by peltasts and cavalry, ended up being the dominant mode of war among the Greeks from the late fourth century onward till the Roman legions supplanted greek military systems.